GDPR Explained: What is it and Why is it Important for Your Business

 The GDPR applies to both businesses that are incorporated in Europe and those that provide goods or services to EU residents.
 Hence, an American corporation that sells products or services to customers in the EU or processed their personal information is liable under GDPR regulations as much as a German firm that sells only to domestic consumers.

-Any international business like e-commerce websites, SaaS platforms, or global distribution companies are required to be GDPR compliant.
+Any international business like e-commerce websites, SaaS platforms, or global distribution companies is required to be GDPR compliant.
 It's also possible that the business needs to comply with other privacy laws too, such as Brazil’s LGPD, Canada’s PIPEDA, and California’s CCPA.